f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Remove Partitions and Reset Controller via CLI
 ----------------------------------------------

-The first step is to ensure each chassis partition’s confd database has been **reset-to-default**.
+The first step is to ensure each chassis partition’s ConfD database has been **reset-to-default**.
 This will wipe out all tenant configurations and networking as well as all the system parameters associated with each chassis partition.

 For the development: